cesar-rgon/desktop-app-installer/README.md

   * If the script is valid for all linux distros, it must be placed in _./third-party-repo_ folder.
   * If the script is only valid for Ubuntu distros, it must be placed in _./third-party-repo/ubuntu_ folder.
   * If the script is only valid for Debian distros, it must be placed in _./third-party-repo/debian_ folder.
+  * If the script is only valid for Linux Mint distros, it must be placed in _./third-party-repo/linuxmint_ folder.
+  * If the script is only valid for LMDE distros, it must be placed in _./third-party-repo/lmde_ folder.
   * The scripts placed within the specific distro folders have more preference over the scripts placed in _./third-party-repo_ folder.

 2. Add neccessary commands at the end of the file to add the repository